\"Writing.Com

 Some middle-school teams have also performed a version of this aboard their weekend as the "short-sailor crew" on the Balclutha in San Francisco Bay.
 However, their hoist is run for seamanship knowledge, never for speed.

 When ready to run the Scuttlebutt Hoist, our Boson’s Mate would explain the hoist procedure to the audience and ask for a "time-check volunteer" from the crowd.
 That clueless soul would be told to hold the knot at the end of the lanyard, its 15-foot length ensuring that they were positioned safely out of the way of the action.
-The volunteer was told that once the barrel was hoisted and height from the ground verified, they needed to reel in the cap really fast.
+The volunteer was told that once the barrel was hoisted and the height from the ground verified, they needed to reel in the cap really fast.
 As soon as the barrel was lowered, tripod tilted and laid on the ground, the gear disassembled, and the crew all lined back up, the volunteer was to wave the cap in the air and call out "Time."

 Once the event started, the eager volunteer would watch eagle-eyed, hands gripping the lanyard.
-They'd be ready to reel it in as instructed, then to wave the cap and shout, “time!”
+They'd be ready to reel it in as instructed, then to wave the cap and shout, “Time!”

 As soon as the volunteer raised the cap and shouted, the skipper (hat-less) would rush up and growl, "Belay that!
 YOU don't call time, I call time!"
 Then his eyes would widen, and he'd grab the crushed, soiled cap and wail, "My Cap!
 MY CAP! ...
 What happened to my cap?"
 Turning, he'd snarl at the crew "All right!
 Who did this to my cap?"
 The crew would all look at each other, then one by one, silently turn and point at the hapless volunteer!